PeterJamesWinn/DeepCDpred/README.md

 The Rosetta script that is used to generate structures via Abinitio relax is given in the file flags_for_rosetta_ab_initio

+Data (.csv files) for fig. 5 and fig. S7 of the manuscript: fig5_figS7_data.zip

+Author Contriubtions:
 Shuangxi Ji
 Contributed equally to this work with: Shuangxi Ji, Tuğçe Oruç